| || || |

 Or from Magnatec the BUZ900 / BUZ905 or BUZ901 / BUZ906 pairs.

-Magnatec and Renesas needs different biasing and gate resistors.
+Magnatec and Renesas need different gate resistors.
 Read the AN-1645!

 You will also get the component layout and wiring diagram for them.